hieudo2604/ProjectArchitects/design.md

 ## Choose Your User Story

-Select one user story from your project that involves:
+Select one user story from your project that involves:<br>
 As a project manager, I want to create a task and assign it to a team member so that work can be tracked and completed on time.

 ## Deliverables